equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

-One key benefit of Bounded Contexts is that you can organize your team around different Bounded Contexts, therefore you will have less issues around multiple developers conflicting each other work.
+One key benefit of Bounded Contexts is that you can organize your team around different Bounded Contexts, therefore you will have less issues around multiple developers git conflicting each other work.

 ## Bounded contexts via interface objects